-Be they politicians, athletes or actors… many celebrities have type 1 diabetes!
+Be they politicians, athletes or actors… many celebrities have Type 1 diabetes!
 Some of them talk about their condition publicly.
-Let’s meet a few of these high-profile people committed to raising diabetes awareness.
+Let’s meet a few of these famouse people committed to raising diabetes awareness.

 Nick Jonas, of the Jonas Brothers